PuwasalaG/Probabilistic-Forecast-Reconciliation/Simulation/Reconciled_Results/README.md

 - Whether the base forecasts are dependent or independent.
 - Whether the base forecasts are Gaussian or bootstrap innovations.

 Each file is an rds file containing a single R object.
+These contain details of the SGA for training optimal weights.